NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Boom Snare.md

 **Bulk** 0; **Size** med
 **Usage** held-in-one-hand

-By combining a [[Alchemist's Fire (Lesser)|Alchemist's Fire (Lesser)]], a [[Blasting Stone (Lesser)|Blasting Stone (Lesser)]], and other catalysts with a pressure sensitive trigger, you create a snare that creates a fiery and thunderous explosion when triggered.
+By combining a [[3-Rules/Character Building/Equipment/A/Alchemist's Fire (Lesser)|Alchemist's Fire (Lesser)]], a [[Blasting Stone (Lesser)|Blasting Stone (Lesser)]], and other catalysts with a pressure sensitive trigger, you create a snare that creates a fiery and thunderous explosion when triggered.
 The target and all creatures in adjacent squares take 1d4 persistent fire damage.

 * * *